Steep grade railway: Usage

 Many steep grade railways are located in mountain regions, and are hence also mountain railways.
 Such railways may form part of infrastructure provided for use by tourists, or as provision for winter sports.

 Other steep grade railways are located in hilly urban areas.
 Again these may be largely tourist oriented, or may be used as part of the local public transport provision.

 Technology

 On steep grades the friction between the wheels and the rails cannot apply sufficient adhesion to the train's wheels so as to overcome gravity, and the train is in danger of sliding down the track.
 In practice this affects downhill braking capability before it affects uphill climbing ability, and some mountain railways at the lower end of the steepness spectrum rely on standard adhesion for propulsion, but use special track brakes acting directly on the rails.

 Where the line is too steep to rely on adhesion for climbing, a rack railway may be used, in which a toothed cog wheel engages with a toothed rack rail laid between the tracks.
-A now little used alternative to the rack and pinion railway is the Fell system, in which traction and/or braking wheel are applied to a central rail under pressure.
+A now little used alternative to the rack and pinion railway is the Fell system, in which traction and/or braking wheels are applied to a central rail under pressure.